Vectors & Interfaces

 There is a solution to this issue and it is by specifying a TXT record in your DNS servers (you must own the domain name in order to implement it) with the following entry;

-If you a Singnet customer, just add Singnet's mail server as allowed mail from server and leave the rest intacted.
+If you a Singnet customer, just add Singnet\'s mail server as allowed mail from server and leave the rest intacted.

-v=spf1 a mx include:mail.singnet.com.sg ~all
+v=spf1 a mx include:mail.singnet.com.sg -all

-The a means that any A records' IP addresses stated in your DNS will be allowed, the mx means the MX records' IP addresses will be allowed.
-The ~all means all the IP addresses allowed are already listed, any others outside this range are not authorized to send emails for your domain.
+The a means that any A records\' IP addresses stated in your DNS will be allowed, the mx means the MX records\' IP addresses will be allowed.

-If you are a Starhub or Pacific Internet's customer, just replace the text mail.singnet.com.sg with your ISP's outgoing mail server.
+If you are a Starhub or Pacific Internet\'s customer, just replace the text mail.singnet.com.sg with your ISP\'s outgoing mail server.

-If you're still unsure, you may go to SPF configuration page to get more info.
+If you\'re still unsure, you may go to SPF configuration page to get more info.

 No error checking is done on entries so you will need to ensure that the input are correct or you will not get correct result.